Westbrook's triple-double lifts Wizards to 7th straight win - WTMJ

 TIP-INS

-Wizards: Forward Rui Hachimura sat out with knee soreness and forward Deni Avdija was out with a fractured right ankle.. … Forward Chandler Hutchison hit a 3-pointer as time expired in the first quarter to give the Wizards a 36-35 lead. … Bertans was called for a technical foul in the second quarter.
+Wizards: Forward Rui Hachimura sat out with knee soreness. … Forward Chandler Hutchison hit a 3-pointer as time expired in the first quarter to give the Wizards a 36-35 lead. … Bertans was called for a technical foul in the second quarter.
+Westbrook was issued one in the fourth.

 Thunder: Moses Brown was issued a technical foul in the second quarter. … Made 16 of 18 free throws in the first half and 21 of 25 overall.